How Can Probiotics Help With Mood?

 Do you remember a time when you had to make a decision and you felt like your gut was telling you something?
-Or a time when you were dealing with stomach issues and your anxiety was at an all-time high?
+Or a time when you were dealing with stomach issues AND it just so happened that your stress was at an all-time high?

 Is it really possible that the brain and the gut are so highly connected?